Mark Sisco, M.D.

 The Value of Breast Implants

 Having devoted much of my career to post-mastectomy breast reconstruction and aesthetic breast surgery, I know that breast implants are an important tool to helping many women attain or regain comfort and confidence in their bodies.
 In the appropriate situation, I would recommend breast implants to a family member.
-I have performed over a thousand implant procedures with good follow up, and to my knowledge, the vast majority of these women are doing quite well.
+I have performed over a thousand implant procedures with good follow-up, and to my knowledge, the vast majority of these women are doing quite well.

 What Is Breast Implant Illness?

 Based on my experience, I have no doubt that some women I see with symptoms of breast implant illness are having a very real physical reaction to their implants.
 But I also suspect that many are reacting to something else altogether—who hasn’t experienced greater fatigue or body aches as she ages?
 And I do not think it’s always possible to know for certain who will benefit from implant removal.
-While everyone feels better immediately, not everyone sustains this result long term.
-So it can be difficult to counsel women who are concerned about breast implant illness, especially when they are pleased with the results of their surgery.

-What to Consider Before Having Your Implants Removed
+What To Consider Before Having Your Implants Removed

 Here are a few suggestions for women considering implant removal for breast implant illness:

-• Be careful on the Internet.
+• Be careful on the internet.
 Social media is replete with echo chambers that disproportionately amplify certain opinions.
 Beware of people with agendas and know that body shaming applies even to those who have reconstructive procedures.

 • See a few surgeons and recognize the financial conflict of interest that may exist.
 Beware of surgeons who offer you surgery before getting to know you and your situation.